 Dr. Hanson received his PhD in American Studies from the University of New Mexico for research expertise in ethnography and archaeology and a dissertation presented as an ethnographic study of quantum information physics work.
 His ethnographic and archaeological studies of former nuclear weapons development and testing sites in the United States and the Republic of the Marshall Islands have lead to numerous peer-reviewed papers, reports, book chapters, and the book, The Archaeology of the Cold War (University Press of Florida, 2016).

 Learn more at https://ronininstitute.academia.edu/ToddHanson

-Contact Todd at email@example.com
+Contact Dr. Hanson at firstname.lastname@example.org